scwebd/bookmark-manager-starter/README.md

 # JavaScript Bookmark Manager

-Starter Bookmark Manager code for DU Coding Boot Camp JavaScript Review Session.
+Starter code for the DU Coding Boot Camp JavaScript Review Session.
+We'll build out the JavaScript for a simple Bookmark Manager App using localStorage and vanilla JavaScript.

 ## Author